Another0Noob/wt1-project/readme.md

 Configured default.conf.template to serve static files from public_html at the path /doc.

 NGINX acts as a reverse proxy for the Express app.

+## 3e
+- Updated to use a multi-stage build:
+  - Builder stage: Installs dependencies and prepares the application.
+  - Production stage: Creates a lightweight image with only the necessary files for running the app.